Abortion in Nevada: Legislative history

 In 1990, Nevada voters approved Question 7 to affirm statute Nevada Revised Statutes Chapter 442, section 250 (which permits abortion up to 24 weeks gestation) by 63.5 percent of the vote.
 With the affirmation, the Nevada Legislature may not in any way alter that statute, unless it is first repealed by the state voters in a direct vote.

 The state was one of 10 states in 2007 to have a customary informed consent provision for abortions.
 In August 2018, the state had a law to protect the right to have an abortion.

 As of May 14, 2019, the state prohibited abortions after the fetus was viable, generally some point between week 24 and 28.
 This period uses a standard defined by the US Supreme Court in 1973 with the Roe v.
 Wade ruling.
 Florida, Nevada, and New York had laws prohibiting abortions after 24 weeks.
 This law was still in place as of mid-May 2019.
 The law also required that abortions be done by licensed physicians.
 In situations where abortions take place after 24 weeks, the law said that the procedure needed to take place at a licensed hospital.

 SB 179, which would decriminalize medicated abortions, was scheduled to be voted on in late May 2019.
 It passed the House 27–13, with only one Democrat voting against it.
-Other revisions under the new law in May 2019 included abortion providers not longer needing to tell women of the "emotional implications" of having an abortion.
+Other revisions under the new law in May 2019 included abortion providers no longer needing to tell women of the "emotional implications" of having an abortion.
 Trust Nevada Women Act, SB 179, was signed into law by Democratic Governor Steve Sisolak on May 31, 2019.
 In signing the bill, he said, "Nevada has a long history of trusting the women of our state to make their own reproductive health care decisions and protecting the right to reproductive freedom."
 The new law made several changes to existing abortion laws in the state, including decriminalizing the performing of abortion procedures, and removing informed consent laws that said doctors needed to tell women of the "emotional implications" in having an abortion and what women should do after the procedure to avoid post-op complications; the latter was changed to require doctors to "describe the nature and consequences of the procedure" of abortion to women getting abortions.
 The law also meant doctors no longer had to collect data about women getting abortions related to their marital status and age.
 In addition, Senate Bill 94 allocated $6 million to be spent statewide for grants to family planning organizations.

+On July 1, 2024, Nevada state officials formally certified a proposed amendment that would enshrine abortion access up until the point of fetal viability into the state constitution.
+The Nevada Right To Abortion Initiative will appear on the November 2024 and November 2026 ballots.